American Airlines Flight 320: Final report

-Investigators obtained all of the maintenance and pilot complaint records of all operators, civil and military, of the type of altimeter used in the flight.
-They did not find any incident that involved the failure of more than one of the altimeters at a time, and after reviewing the possibility of a simultaneous failure of both altimeters, the CAB concluded that it would involve such an extreme mathematical improbability that it chose to reject the theory of a simultaneous failure, and it rejected parts of the testimony of the surviving crew members.
+Investigators obtained all of the maintenance and pilot complaint records of all operators, civil and military, of the new drum altimeters.
+They did not find any example where more than one of the altimeters had failed at the same time, and after reviewing the possibility of a simultaneous failure of both altimeters, the CAB concluded that it would involve such an extreme mathematical improbability that it chose to reject the theory of a simultaneous failure, and it rejected parts of the testimony of the surviving crew members.
 It concluded that after consideration of all possible scenarios, a failure of just one of the altimeters was also unlikely to have occurred.
 Based on eyewitness testimony and the analysis of the impact, the CAB concluded that it was likely that one or more of the pilots had misread the altimeter due to their unfamiliarity with the new style.
 It also said there was a possibility that in addition, the pilots had misread the vertical speed indicators, which used a different scale than what had been used in older aircraft and well as in the training that the captain had received.

 The CAB concluded that all of the required airport, boundary, and runway lights were on and functioning at the time of the accident.
 However, because the lights were slanted upward at between three and five degrees, and because of a dike located between the end of runway 22 and the water, the CAB concluded that they would not have been visible to the crew because of the aircraft's premature descent below the cloud level.

-The CAB's conclusions were soundly criticized by the president of the Air Line Pilots Association, who called the report "grossly inaccurate in a number of respects".
-He said the report failed to reasonably explain the cause of the accident, and it assumed factors that had not been established by fact.
+The president of the Air Line Pilots Association criticized the CAB's conclusions, and called the report "grossly inaccurate in a number of respects".
+He said the report failed to reasonably explain the cause of the accident, and it assumed factors that were not supported by evidence.
 He said that all of the pilots at American Airlines were united in their criticism of the report, saying it "slandered and wrongfully accused" crew members of the plane, and was aimed at "conveniently writing the accident off the books" rather than accurately determining a cause.
 He said that in the association's judgement, the crash was the result of marginal weather conditions and inadequate approach and lighting aids at the airport.
 First officer Frank Hlavacek said he was "furious" over the CAB report, saying the board tried to take the easy way out by blaming a dead captain.
 He said he hoped that American Airlines would protest the report.